Home Compare 8TRA.DE vs KGX.DE

 Traton vs KION GROUP: Which Stock Looks Stronger in 2026?

-Traton SE holds the cleaner structural position, with valuation as the main driver and growth adding further support.
+The structural profiles are close, with Traton SE carrying a narrow edge on growth.
 KION still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — Traton SE holds the more constructive position.
 That puts structure and market broadly in agreement — Traton SE's lead looks more confirmed than conflicted.

 INDUSTRY COMPARISON